 Is Stable Diffusion still relevant in 2026?

 Yes.
-Despite newer models, Stable Diffusion remains the foundation of many open-source AI workflows.
+Despite newer models, Stable Diffusion — particularly SDXL and SD3.5 — remains the foundation of many open-source AI art workflows.
+Its community-generated ecosystem of fine-tunes, LoRAs and tools is unmatched by any other platform.

 What is the difference between SD and Flux?

-Flux is a newer hyper-real model from a different team.
-Stable Diffusion has a larger ecosystem and many community-trained variants.
+Flux is a newer model from Black Forest Labs that uses a different architecture (Rectified Flow Transformer) and produces more photorealistic outputs.
+Stable Diffusion has a much larger ecosystem of community-trained models and workflows.
+Many creators use both.

 Related AI Tools and Guides